MsRose123/Twitter-Airflow-Data-Pipeline-Project/readme.md

 Script Files :
 --------------
-Data Extraction :

 - twitter_apiData.py
                  - code to access twitter API and download tweeets data
                  - transform and clean the data
                  - convert and save the dataset from JSON -> CSV
                  -  save the cleaned dataset to cleandata.csv

 - twitter_csvData.py
                  -  script to transform and clean the dataset downloaded from kaggle
                  -  the data is cleaned by removing rows that have null values for username and text
                  -  Update the index so that it starts from 1
                  -  save the cleaned dataset to cleandata.csv
 - twitter_dag.py
                  - Airfolw dag scripts